 - Visitors are welcome to use their own small portable barbecues.
 All ash and used and unused briquettes must be packed out of the park.

-- If you move picnic tables, move them back to where you found them when you are finished.
+- If you move picnic tables, before you leave, move them back to where you found them when you arrived.

 - Picnicking is permitted within all designated campgrounds; however, picnickers must yield campsites to persons with camping permits.

 - A designated section of Bear Valley picnic area is available by reservation to groups of up to seventy-five (75) people.
-Contact the Special Park Uses office at 415-464-5111 to reserve this section.
+Contact the Special Park Uses office by email to reserve this section.